bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-23-newsletter.md

   using `bdk_esplora` without a `LocalChain`), and improve the ergonomics of checking synchronization progress.
-In addition, the `bdk_esplora` crate is optimized by always adding previous transaction outputs  to the `TxGraph` update and reducing the number of API calls by using the `/tx/:txid` endpoint.
+In addition, the `bdk_esplora` crate is optimized by always adding previous transaction outputs  to the `TxGraph` update and reducing the number of API calls by using the `/tx/:txid` endpoint. {% assign timestamp="1:07:26" %}

 - [BDK #1533][] enables support for single [descriptor][topic descriptors]
   wallets by adding the `Wallet::create_single` method, reverting a previous update that had made the `Wallet` structure require an internal (change) descriptor.
-The reason for the previous change was to protect the privacy of users' change addresses when relying on public Electrum or Esplora servers, but this is being reverted to be inclusive of all use cases.
+The reason for the previous change was to protect the privacy of users' change addresses when relying on public Electrum or Esplora servers, but this is being reverted to be inclusive of all use cases. {% assign timestamp="1:08:12" %}

 - [BOLTs #1182][] improves the clarity and completeness of the [route blinding][topic rv routing] and [onion messages][topic onion messages]